-A DMS for legal departments has usually involved retrofitting existing technology within an organization's tech stack to provide a somewhat secure, often clunky, file structure.
+In the past, a DMS usually involves retrofitting existing technology within an agency's tech stack to provide a somewhat secure, often clunky, file structure.

-Today, legal teams are turning to a cloud-based DMS to continue to provide the structure, ease of use, and security required to protect the company while maintaining flexibility and enabling remote work.
+Today, departments and teams are turning to a modern cloud- based DMS to provide newer, faster and frequently changing technology to solve current business problems and future proof the organization.
+Cloud DMS technology provides flexible structure, ease of use, and security required to protect sensitive information while maintaining flexibility and enabling remote work.

-According to the Association for Intelligent Information Management, a DMS "incorporates document and content capture, workflow, document repositories, output systems, and information retrieval systems," in addition to storing, controlling, and tracking documents.3 As comapnies seek to protect their information without impeding their team's ability to complete work, it's clear why a strong DMS is the backbone of any high-performing legal department.
+According to the Association for Intelligent Information Management, a DMS "incorporates document and content capture, workflow, document repositories, output systems, and information retrieval systems," in addition to storing, controlling, and tracking documents.
+As government agencies seek to protect their information without impeding their team's ability to complete work, it's clear why a strong DMS is the backbone of any high-performing department or team.